jcluqui/basic-api/README.md

 # basic-api
-Basic API code for Torc
+This a basic API NodeJS code for Torc that reads from a file stored in /data and serves it at <server>/artist/:id.